Remote Docker builders

 A Buildkite hosted agent encounters a

 docker buildcommand in one of its pipeline jobs, and then the agent generates a Buildx configuration to target the remote builder service, which uses BuildKit.
-Learn more about Buildx and BuildKit in Docker Build overview.The remote builder service executes stages in parallel where possible, reusing unchanged image layers in your container cache volume and rebuilding images from only new layers that are needed.
+Learn more about Buildx and BuildKit in Docker Build overview.The remote builder service executes stages in parallel where possible, reusing unchanged image layers in your container cache volumes and rebuilding images from only new layers that are needed.

 The build outputs from